A queer Kac-Moody construction: Introduction

 \subsection{Serre relations}

-Establishing Serre relations is important in the study of Kac-Moody superalgebras, in particular for quantizations of superalgebra.
-It is natural to ask when qKM algebras admit nice presentations.
+Establishing Serre relations is important in the study of Kac--Moody superalgebras, in particular for quantizations of superalgebras.
+It is natural to ask when QKM algebras admit nice presentations.
 We have the following, which is proven in \cite{Si}.

-\begin{theorem} Let $\g$ be a finite growth, completely uncoupled Lie superalgebra with simple roots $\{\alpha_1,\dots,\alpha_n\}$, where $n>1$.
+\begin{theorem} Let $\g$ be a finite growth, completely uncoupled QKM algebra with simple roots $\{\alpha_1,\dots,\alpha_n\}$, where $n>1$.
 Let $A=(a_{ij})$ be its Cartan matrix (see Section \ref{section_dynkin}).
 Then $\g$ is generated by $\h$ and simple root spaces $\g_{\pm\alpha_1},\dots,\g_{\pm\alpha_i}$, subject to the following relations: \begin{enumerate} \item Chevalley-type relations (those defining $\g(\AA)$, as listed in Section \ref{section_cartan_datum}); and \item Serre relations: for $i\neq j$ we have

 \end{enumerate} \end{theorem}